andyatkinson/andyatkinson.github.io/postgresql-tips.md

 * `TRUNCATE` and reset: `TRUNCATE <table name> RESTART IDENTITY` <https://brianchildress.co/reset-auto-increment-in-postgres/>
 * `ALTER SEQUENCE <seq-name> RESTART WITH 1;` (e.g. `users_id_seq`)
+* Serial and BigSerial are special types that use Sequences

+## Identity Columns

+* Identity columns are recommended for primary keys, over using Sequences (with Serial or BigSerial)

 ## Scaling Web Applications